French Press Iced Coffee (2 Easy and Delicious Recipes!)

 For Iced Coffee steep the grounds in French Press for a little bit longer than a normal hot brew.
 5 or 6 minutes is a good starting point you can adjust from there according to your taste.

-The reason is ice cubes dilute the coffee and the longer steeping time will help to counter that.
+Since ice cubes dilute the coffee, the longer steeping time will make a stronger cup of coffee to counter that.

 Step 3: Fill a glass with Ice cubes